A syslog or SNMP message notifying an operator or administrator of a network problem.

 A series of Prime Cable Provisioning functions that programs can use to make the operating system perform various functions.

 Groupings of devices with a defined set of associated DPE and DHCP servers, based on either network topology or geography.

 Regional Distribution Unit.
 The primary server in the Prime Cable Provisioning provisioning system, manages generation of device configurations, processes all API requests, and manages the Prime Cable Provisioning system.

 Logical network served by a single Kerberos database and a set of Key Distribution Centers.

 By convention, realm names are all uppercase letters to differentiate the realm from the Internet domain.
+See realm.

 In internetworking, the duplication of devices, services, or connections so that, in the event of a failure, the redundant devices, services, or connections can perform the work of those that failed.